Nerdio Manager Installation Guide

 • Confirm you meet the prerequisites before you start installing Nerdio Manager.

-• Install the Nerdio Manager application from the Azure Marketplace listing.
+• Install the Nerdio Manager application from the Azure Marketplace.

 • Initialize the installation by running an Azure PowerShell script.